 - 4.1.
-The sites are zoned as Rural Production under the Proposed District Plan. - 4.2.
 The Council notified its' PDP on 27 July 2022.
 The period for public submissions closed on the 21 October 2022.
 A summary of submissions was notified on the 4 August 2023.
 The further submission period closed on the 5 September 2023.
 It is apparent from the summary of submissions relating to the applicable zone that a large number relate to the application of these provisions.
-Based on the volume and comprehensive nature of these submissions, the Council has confirmed that no other rules will have legal effect until such time as a decision is made on those provisions.
+Based on the volume and comprehensive nature of these submissions, the Council has confirmed that no other rules will have legal effect until such time as a decision is made on those provisions. - 4.2.

-4.3.
 District Plan hearings on submissions are currently underway and are scheduled to conclude in October 2025.
 No decision on the PDP has been issued.
 For this reason, little weight is given to the PDP provisions.